ejolysmith/academic-site/content/authors/admin/_index.md

 ---
 A theoretical physicist with a habit of doing experiments in biology.

-With a strong mathematical background, I'm trained in stochastic processes, information theory, and computational modelling.
+Having a strong mathematical background, I'm trained in stochastic processes, information theory, and computational modelling.
 Experimental skills include cloning synthetic gene circuits in bacteria, time-lapse fluorescence microscopy, using microfluidic devices, and applying machine learning algorithms for cell segmentation.

 For my main contribution I derived fundamental constraints on entire classes of systems modelling biochemical reaction networks in cells.